danxfreeman/precision_ag/README.md

 Precision Ag
 ====

-This pipeline uses the IBM Watson Visual Recognition API to identify plants that have been subject to water deprivation.
-The pipeline uses drone images of crop fields taken in various spectra.
+This project applies the IBM Watson Visual Recognition API to multispectral drone images of crop fields in order to identify plants that have been subject to water deprivation.
+Many plant species begin to show signs of stress within hours of being cut off from water, but these variations often manifest in non-visual spectra such as near-infrared or ultraviolet and in patterns that are too subtle to recognize by intuition alone.
+Using cloud-based machine learning algorithms such as those powered by IBM, however, these early indicators can be brought to light.
+This project demonstrates how technologies such as IoT and cloud-based computing can be used to build responsive irrigation systems that optimize water allocation in real time, promoting sustainability and maximizing crop output.

 > Drone image taken in ultraviolet:
 ![Image1](https://github.com/danxfreeman/precision_ag/blob/master/IMG_7578.JPG)